 Primary Debating Workshops

-After running full days of coaching with over 3,600 primary students across NSW last year, we're keen to get back into it for 2018!
+Last year the Premier's Debating Challenge ran full coaching days for over 3,900 primary students across NSW, and we can't wait to get back to it in 2019!
 If you haven't been to the workshop days before, they're run by the department's most senior (but also least scary) adjudicators and coaches, and they cover all the things you need to know for primary school debating including rebuttal, arguments, definitions and speakers' roles, as well as a few games and activities and a chance for every single student to give a short debating speech and get some feedback.
-The days are appropriate for Years 5&6 kids of all levels from beginner to advanced, and are a great way for both students and teachers to learn more about debating and hear from the people who will be adjudicating the finals of the Premier's Debating Challenge in 2018.
-Below is the information for the days we've arranged so far, and we'll add more days and regions here as the first term of 2018 rolls on.
+The days are appropriate for Years 5&6 kids of all levels from beginner to advanced, and are a great way for both students and teachers to learn more about debating and hear from the people who will be adjudicating the finals of the Premier's Debating Challenge in 2019.
+Below is the information for the days we've arranged so far, and we'll add more days and regions here as the first term of 2019 arrives.
 Hope to see you there!

-Friday 16 February @ Hamilton South Public School
+Friday 15 February @ The Junction Public School

 2018 Adjudicator Training